Mary Mitchinson

 About me

-By putting into words struggles, relationships, dreams, memories, thoughts and fears - maybe saying things you have never been able to say before - you may discover more of yourself and your resources.
+By putting into words struggles, relationships, dreams, memories, thoughts and fears - things it might be difficult to say to other people in your life - you may discover more of yourself and your resources.
 Psychoanalytic psychotherapy is not about receiving advice - but rather finding new perspectives and opening possibilities.

 I work with adults on a one to one basis, usually in person and occasionally online, in London SE15.
 Sessions are up to 50 minutes, once per week or more frequently.
 Please get in touch if you have any questions about psychotherapy or would like to arrange a consultation.